plainionist/plainionist.github.io/_posts/2018-02-11-Implementing-Clean-Architecture-UseCases.md

 Now that I have a ranked backlog and the capacity I can determine the cut-lines.

-> *Side note*: You may wonder why I talk about multiple cut-lines.
+> *Note:* You may wonder why I talk about multiple cut-lines.
 This comes from the confidence levels.
 Each confidence level
 > defines a certain percentage by which the actual estimation is correct, e.g. confidence level "low" could be defined  as "+/- 50%"
 > which means that the actual estimation could be "50% too expensive" or "50% too cheap".
 This approach basically gives three
 > numbers for each estimation: an optimistic, a pessimistic and a realistic one.
 Hence, we have three cut-lines.